mielka/yoronchizu2024-data/README.md

 > 🤖 This group values safeguarding individual control over personal information and strengthening privacy laws to European standards.
 They support regulating online advertising and democratic decision-making through participatory agenda-setting systems.

-# Recommendations for Future Digital Democracy
+# Issues for Future Digital Democracy

 The process of extracting unbiased opinions from party manifestos required careful human effort.
 While LLMs could assist in this process, their potential for hallucination poses significant risks, necessitating cautious experimentation.
 In tests with LLM-generated content on digital democracy, the output quality was deemed insufficient, and the feature was not utilized.